 Submitting a top-notch, targeted education consultant resume should get the results you desire.
 Reach out to me for help if you need assistance writing your resume.

 Make your name (positively) known throughout the educational world, regardless of the county or state you reside.
-Finally, make yourself available to answer relevant questions or offer excellent advice to help further your cause and job search.
+Finally, make yourself available to answer relevant questions or offer excellent advice to further your cause and job search.

 If you are already here, you might as well check out our popular eBooks